valeriabgarcia/android-basics-kotlin-cupcake-app/README.md

 * Use a plurals resource if you want to use different string resources based on quantity, such as the singular or plural case.

+* Learned how to set up a LiveData test.

+* Learned how to test LiveData itself.

+* Learned how to test LiveData that is transformed.

+* Learned how to observe LiveData in a unit test.